 Try and enjoy the holidays, wherever you are and with whomever you choose to spend it with.
 Take care of yourself.

 Elizabeth Woods grew up unwanted, in a world of brutal sex offenders, murderers, and inconceivably neglectful adults.
 She got caught up in a secret sex ring where her so-called father was in charge and loaned her out to vicious sexual predators for their enjoyment.
-She suffered sexual abuse throughout her entire childhood and desperately tried to seek help from the adults around her, who chose to sit by and watch her suffer.
+She suffered sexual abuse throughout her entire childhood and desperately tried to seek help from the adults around her.
 She was let down by doctors and psychiatrists who knew she was being abused but was sent back repeatedly to be harmed again.
-She was forced to witness several brutal murders right in front of her eyes.
+She was forced to witness several brutal murders.
 Memories that will forever be ingrained in her mind.

 Elizabeth survived in an environment where most people would not and she is now able to help other survivors heal from trauma.
 Elizabeth lives in a happy home with her husband and children.
 She has friends all around her and is working a job she loves.
 Elizabeth has written a book, telling her childhood story: The Sex-Offender’s Daughter: A True Story of Survival Against All Odds, available on Amazon Kindle. https://www.amazon.com/Sex-Offenders-Daughter-Story-Survival-Against-ebook/dp/B0BBSV97VF/ref=sr_1_1?crid=1W93IR8PLCYOH&keywords=the+sexoffenders+daughter&qid=1668277897&sprefix=the+sexoffenders+daughter%2Caps%2C151&sr=8-1